sgmurphy/wordpress-plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.7.5 (2024/05/24) =
+* Fix: Logging system.
+* Info: We are working hard on Media Cleaner.
+If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

 = 6.7.4 (2024/04/27) =
 * Update: Updated description for OB cleaning to enhance clarity.
 * Add: Support for Breakdance Builder, extending compatibility.
 * Update: Added shortcode checking for Oxygen Builder.
 * Fix: Updated readme file to comply with the latest WordPress guidelines.
-* Info: We are working hard on Media Cleaner.
-If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.7.3 (2024/03/01) =
 * Update: Better translations.